msadouni/cakephp-phpthumb-plugin/readme.md

 Installation
 ------------

-Clone in plugin directory :
+From the app root, clone in `Plugin` directory :

-    git clone git://github.com/msadouni/cakephp-phpthumb-plugin.git php_thumb
+    git clone git://github.com/msadouni/cakephp-phpthumb-plugin.git Plugin/PhpThumb

-Or download an archive and extract in `plugins/php_thumb`
+Or download an archive and extract in `Plugin/PhpThumb`.

 The master branch is compatible with CakePHP 2.0.
 For the 1.3 version, use the 1.3 branch.